 The handbook, Version 5.0 is dated March 2014 and inside contains updated information used by Google to offer guidance to its internal team of human search quality raters who actively measure the quality of search results and test algorithm changes.

 This document is periodically updated by Google and often a leaked copy will emerge offering SEO professionals and marketers the chance to gain an insight into what actions they can take to help their websites get higher ranking in web results.
-For the time being, you can take a look at the document for yourself.

 While the manual doesn’t present us with any major surprises, it does give us a more detailed look into the information and examples previously provided by Google’s cryptic public-facing Webmaster Guidelines.